0LNetworkCommunity/libra-legacy-v6/ol/documentation/node-ops/validators/validator-requirements.md

 # Requirements to enter the active validator set

 To enter the active validator set on epoch _A_ one must check these requirements on epoch _A-1_:
+- Get onboarded by a validator (as before) ;
-- Submit 8 proofs ;
+- Submit 8 proofs (as before) ;
-- Collect at least 4 vouches from active validators from different family ancestry ;
+- [NEW] Collect at least 4 vouches from active validators from different family ancestry ;
   - The command to provide to voucher ```txs vouch --address <<<YOUR_ADDRESS>>>```

 At the time of writing, the validator set can inflate of 15% maximum.
-Therefore, if more validator check the requirements the validator with the most voting power will passed in the active set first.
+Therefore, if more validators verify the requirements the validators with the most voting power will pass in the active set first.

 # To stay in the active set